Skip to content

 WeWeb AI can also create sophisticated filtering logic for your repeated items:

-1. if you already have a repeating list you want to filter, select the list element.
+1. If you already have a repeating list you want to filter, select the list element.
 If not, select the element you want to repeat

-2. open the AI chat panel
+2. Open the AI chat panel

-3. describe the filtering you want to create
+3. Describe the filtering you want to create

 4. If you do not already have the list created, pass in the list of items you want to repeat